How to Install cPanel & WHM in CentOS 6

 Once updates completes, and then check the latest OS version with same above command.

-Once you’ve ensured the OS version, you don’t have to install any other dependency package cPanel auto installer script does all for you.
-We can download cPanel installer file with wget command under /home directory.
+Once you’ve ensured the OS version and hostname, you don’t have to install any other dependency packagees, cPanel auto installer script does all for you.
+We can download cPanel installer file under /home directory.

-Next, execute the auto installer script, but we strongly recommended to run cPanel auto installer script in screen mode if you are doing it with SSH because it takes 3-4+ hours to complete the installation depending on your server resources.
+Important: I strongly recommended to run cPanel auto installer script in screen mode if you are doing it with SSH because it takes 30-40 minutes to complete the installation depending on your server resources and bandwidth speed.

 Now, you need to wait for the cPanel installer script to complete its installation.